mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 **Preview data**

-Use the preview results button to verify selected properties and filters.
+Go to preview results to view the selected properties and filters.
 > [!NOTE]
 > The preview only respects space-level filtering.